 Florida has one of the densest concentrations of nesting bald eagles in the lower 48 states, with an estimated 1,500 nesting pairs.
 Concentrations of nesting territories are clustered around several significant lake, river, and coastal systems throughout the state.
-The Florida Fish and Wildlife Conservation Commission (FWC) has monitored the population of nesting bald eagles in Florida for over 40 years.
+The Florida Fish and Wildlife Conservation Commission has monitored the population of nesting bald eagles in Florida since 1972.

 The bald eagle was removed from the USFWS endangered species list and the FWC imperiled species list in 2007 and 2008, respectively.
-The bald eagle continues to be protected under the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act, along with the state bald eagle rule (F.A.C.
-68A-16.002).
-The FWC has developed and implemented a Bald Eagle Management Plan which outlines strategies to maintain the Florida population of bald eagles at or above levels specified in the conservation goals and objectives of the plan.
+The bald eagle continues to be protected under the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act, along with the state bald eagle rule (68A-16.002, F.A.C.).

 Species Profile: Information about the appearance, habitats, and behavior of bald eagles in Florida.

 General Biology: Bald eagles have some biological characteristics unique to Florida.
 Learn about general and state-specific bald eagle biology here.

 Nest Locations: Bald eagle nesting territories are located throughout the state of Florida.
 View a map of current and historic nest territories documented by the FWC.